anagha-google/cloud-composer-setup-foundations/01-modules/01-foundational-setup.md

 ~ 1 hour

 ## Dependencies
-None, but the rest of the labs are dependent on this module being successfully completed.
+None, but the rest of the modules are dependent on this module being successfully completed.

 ## 1. Pre-requisites